-10.3 When a member’s boat is sold to a non-member the purchaser will not be permitted to occupy a boat pound space or mooring unless temporary membership is obtained.
+10.3 When a member’s boat is sold to a non-member the purchaser will not be permitted to occupy a pound space or mooring unless temporary membership is obtained.
 Temporary membership will be available for a period not exceeding 3 calendar months.
-An administration charge will be levied for issue of a gate card and Club key by the Mooring Secretary.
+An administration charge will be levied for issue of a gate card and Club key.
 If the boat has not been removed from the club within one calendar month a temporary membership fee will be charged for a period not exceeding a further 2 calendar months at the rate shown in the scale of charges.
-If the purchaser has not removed the boat from the club by the end of the temporary membership period the committee will refer the matter to the Membership Secretary whereupon full membership will be required and the appropriate fees payable.
-Boats that are sold may be required to be moved to a different mooring or space within the pound.
+If the purchaser not removed the boat from the club by the end of the temporary membership period the committee will refer the matter to the Hon.
+Membership Secretary whereupon full membership will be required and the appropriate fee payable.
+Boats that are sold may be required to be moved to a different mooring or pound space.

 11 Acquiring or Changing Boats

-11.1 No boat or trailer may be brought to the club moorings or pound until its owner has submitted a mooring and/or a boat pound application form and the Mooring Secretary has approved and allocated a mooring and/or pound space.
-Members who intend to purchase or change boats must first establish from the Mooring Secretary that a suitable mooring and or pound space is likely to be available.
+11.1 No boat may be brought to the club moorings or pound until its owner has submitted a mooring / pound application form and the Mooring Secretary has allocated a mooring and/or pound space.
+Members who intend to purchase or change boats must establish, from the Mooring Secretary, that a suitable mooring and pound space is likely to be available.

 12.1 The Committee reserves the right to levy mooring holders for all charges associated with the laying, lifting, inspection and repair of moorings and may, at its discretion, employ a contractor to carry out any one or all such tasks.

-12.3 The Club accepts no responsibility for damage caused to any vehicle, boat or other property, howsoever it may be caused, whilst on Club property.
+12.3 The Club accepts no responsibility for damage caused to any vehicle, boat or other property, howsoever it is caused, whilst using Club facilities.

-12.4 Boat pound space holders are responsible for the upkeep and tidiness of their allocated spaces, they are not permitted to store any boat, tender, cradle, trailer or other equipment elsewhere unless separate provision is made and fees paid.
+12.4 Pound space holders are responsible for the upkeep and tidiness of their allocated spaces, they are not permitted to store any boat, tender, cradle, trailer or other equipment elsewhere unless separate provision is made and fees paid.
 Where a pound space is considered untidy or unsafe, the Committee shall require the member to tidy their space or be charged for having the space tidied for them.
 Nothing shall be stored against or within 1 metre of the perimeter fence that may compromise the security of the club.
-Pound holders may have one small bin or box for the storage of materials.
-Only equipment and material used in connection with the maintenance of the authorised vessel is permitted to be kept in the allocated space and must either be kept on the trailer or cradle or stacked tidily so as not to cause an inconvenience or danger to other members.
-Trailer steering arms must be removed to facilitate access to utility points and spaces between boats kept clear.
+Pound holders may have one bin or box for the storage of materials.
+All other equipment must be kept on the trailer or cradle or stacked tidily so as not to cause an inconvenience or danger to other members and trailer steering arms are to be removed to facilitate access to utility points and spaces between boats kept clear.

-12.5 The grinding, disc cutting and welding of metals and similar work within the cruiser boat pound areas is prohibited and is to be carried out in the area near the tractor sheds.
+12.5 The grinding, disc cutting and welding of metals and similar work within a cruiser pound space is prohibited and is to be carried out in the area near the tractor sheds.
 In exceptional circumstances, if a trailer or cradle cannot be moved until such work is carried out, the committee may give permission on receipt of a written proposal detailing suitable measures to protect adjacent vessels or other property.

 12.7 All hosepipes must be used with a shut off device at the users end and removed from taps when not in use.